St Davids Day Things To Do

 National St David’s Day Parade: Cardiff

-No word or date as yet but when the parade does take place it’s an opportunity for those who live in Wales, regardless of age, ethnic or social background, to join a dignified and imaginative celebration of Welsh heritage and culture.
-It’s definitely a wrap up warm, grab your camera and take the family along sort of event, as you can see from 2019 – HERE.
+The parade is an opportunity for those who live in Wales, regardless of age, ethnic or social background, to join a dignified and imaginative celebration of Welsh heritage and culture.
+It’s definitely a wrap up warm, grab your camera and take the family along sort of event.

 For details and registration forms, go HERE.